The Dark Web Reality Check

 Just like a fingerprint, your digital profile can be identified and traced.
 From footprinting, hackers are therefore able to learn a great deal about an organization’s networks and their vulnerabilities.

-ENHALO’s Digital Footprint Reconnaissance (DFR) service sweeps across various platforms to search for suspicious activity requiring further investigation.
+ENHALO’s Digital Footprint Reconnaissance service sweeps across various platforms to search for suspicious activity requiring further investigation.
 While doing so, we scour the surface web, deep web, and dark web for suspicious online activity while evaluating security risks and damages.

 Supply Chain Threat Detection